stefanstranger/AIPAS/README.md

 ### Test Functions

 You can use the Azure Portal for testing your Azure Functions.
-If everything is correctly configured and deployed you can now use your Poormans IPAM solution.
+If everything is correctly configured and deployed you can now use your AIPAS IPAM solution.

 ![Testing AddAddressSpace Azure Function](pictures/AddAddressSpaceAzureFunction.png)